spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/migrating-old-resource-to-new-infrastructure.md

 ---
 ## Manual migration of existing Legacy Glue API to the new infrastructure

 It’s possible to re-use existing resource code in most of the cases, by adjusting existing code and adding a few more classes from the new infrastructure.
-Those steps will be define below.
+Those steps will be defined below.

-The AvailabilityNotificationRestApi module was used as an example.
+The `AvailabilityNotificationRestApi` module was used as an example.

 For the sake of reducing complexity, the module will be updated instead of creating a new on top.